wp-plugins/40nuggets-widget/tags/1.1.0/readme.txt

 	3. Select the tab "Upload"
 	4. Upload the .zip file you just downloaded
 	5. Activate the plugin
-	6. A new menu ‘40Nuggets Smart Auto-Newsletter Creator' will appear in your Admin
+	6. A new menu '40Nuggets Smart Auto-Newsletter Creator' will appear in your Admin

 3. [Upscale porridge]

-	1. Upload ‘40Nuggets' older to the /wp-content/plugins/ directory
+	1. Upload '40Nuggets' older to the /wp-content/plugins/ directory
 	2. Activate the plugin through the 'Plugins' menu in WordPress
-	3. A new menu ‘40Nuggets' will appear in your Admin
+	3. A new menu '40Nuggets' will appear in your Admin

 == Frequently Asked Questions ==

 = Does 40Nuggets replace my existing email newsletter program? =

 40Nuggets can replace your existing eNewsletter program but does not necessarily have to.
 40Nuggets is mainly focused on delivering the right content to each unique subscriber, rather than simply communicating news.
 Our technology creates more relevant and personalized emails and allows for better engagement.
 That said, you may also use it for a news update or product offering as well.
 Whatever you publish on your blog is fair game.
-If you publish a post you do not want to appear in your Newsletter, simply ‘exclude' from the list in your Newsletter tab.
+If you publish a post you do not want to appear in your Newsletter, simply 'exclude' from the list in your Newsletter tab.

 = So are all of my contacts receiving the same Newsletter? =